 Common shares (either in the form of common shares or ADSs) in respect of RSUs allocated to a participant will not be eligible to be withdrawn by a participant from the trust established pursuant to the RSU Plan for the period of time (the "lock-up period") set forth in the RSU Plan.
-Common shares or ADSs become "unlocked" and may be withdrawn or transferred from the trust at the election of a participant as follows: one-third after the first anniversary of the grant date, and one-third after the third anniversary of the Grant Date.
+Common shares or ADSs become "unlocked" and may be withdrawn or transferred from the trust at the election of a participant as follows: one-third after the first anniversary of the grant date, one-third after the second anniversary of the grant date, and one-third after the third anniversary of the Grant Date.
 In the event of (i) death, (ii) disability as the result of a work injury, (iii) retirement on or after age 60, in each case prior to termination of service, or (iv) subject to exceptions specified in the RSU Plan, the termination of employment or resignation by a participant, the locked portion of a participant's RSUs will continue to become unlocked on each subsequent anniversary of the Grant Date after such event.
 In the event of death, a participant's awards will be paid to his personal representative or estate as provided by applicable law.
 The locked portion of a participant's RSU award may be cancelled for no value for certain events specified in the RSU Plan.
 The Compensation Committee, in its sole discretion, may (but will not be required to) reallocate all or a portion of RSUs forfeited by a participant to a different participant or participants continuing in employment on such unlocking schedule as the Compensation Committee may determine.
-If we are party to a "Change of Control," as defined in the RSU Plan, the board of directors may determine to cancel each outstanding award after payment to participants of the fair market value of the common shares subject to the award at the time of the transaction constituting the Change of Control, provide for assumption of the awards, subject to effectiveness of the transaction.
+If we are party to a "Change of Control," as defined in the RSU Plan, the board of directors may determine to cancel each outstanding award after payment to participants of the fair market value of the common shares subject to the award at the time of the transaction constituting the Change of Control, provide for assumption of the awards or substitution of comparable awards by the surviving or acquiring company in the transaction, or accelerate the unlocking, in whole or in part